-Educa accommodates most workflow and documentation needs.
+Educa allows you to customise your site to fit your needs.
 While our default settings represent common workflows, there's a lot you can change.
 Think about these learning story settings:

 - Learning story template questions